What Do People Mean By Digital Signage?

 Our software license costs £18/month+VAT per connected device.
 This includes full access to our software to create and manage content, a reporting dashboard, future updates, training and unlimited support including TeamViewer.
 We have discounts available based on network size and contract length as well as for education users.
 You will also need to purchase a media player, our recommended Android Micro PCs cost £165+VAT and come with a 1 year warranty.
 For more information, please refer to our pricing page.

 When it comes to the screen, you are welcome to source the display yourself and fortunately prices have plummeted in recent years.
 You can now pick up a high quality LED for around £250, depending on the size.
 If you would prefer to purchase a full solution from us, we have brilliant hardware partners with highly competitive screen pricing straight from the manufacturer.
-Commercial Signage Displays designed to be on 24/7, with higher brightness ratings, start at just £459+VAT for a 43″ unit.
+Commercial Signage Displays designed to be on 24/7, with higher brightness ratings.

 For specific pricing, please contact us for a project quotation.